akeenan2/final-project/README.md

     ./src/master.py

+A series of flags can be added to this command in order to customize the output, which can be viewed by running:

+    ./src/master.py -h
+    Usage: ./master.py [options]...

+    Options:
+        -o          output data to stdout
+        -n NUM      generate NUM keywords
+        -d          disable the search for headlines
+        -t          print the top words
+        -h          help

 To make the graph of current top words, the result of which will be stored in the *graphs* folder, run the command: